Film Production Technology, Associate of Science

 Graduates from this program will:

-- Demonstrate specialization in specific film production roles and work in teams to produce a short film.
+- Upon completion of the AS degree program in Film Production Technology, students will have specialized in specific film production roles and worked in teams to produce a 10-minute short film.

-- Demonstrate proficiency working as a film production team.
+- Graduates will demonstrate proficiency working as a film production team.

-- Demonstrate proficiency in operating film equipment and software.
+- Graduates will demonstrate proficiency in operating film equipment and software.

 Course | Title | Credits |